Marine who lost leg in Afghanistan runs Boston Marathon with American flag

 “Everybody was saying you’re our hero, we love you, and all that,” said Keflezighi, the only U.S. male or female runner to win Boston since 1985.
 “Even if you finish 15th or 20th, they still love you.”

-In a poignant finish-area moment, Keflezighi embraced the father of Martin Richard on Boylston Street, feet away from where Richard, then 8 years old, was killed in the 2013 Boston Marathon bombings.
+In a poignant finish-area moment, Keflezighi embraced the family of Martin Richard on Boylston Street, feet away from where Richard, then 8 years old, was killed in the 2013 Boston Marathon bombings.

 In the women’s race, the 37-year-old Kiplagat became the second-oldest winner in Boston history.
 Her time was the fastest-ever by a woman that old, according to the IAAF’s Jon Mulkeen.